mobile app bar

 Dec 8, 2019; Orchard Park, NY, USA; Baltimore Ravens quarterback Lamar Jackson (8) and Buffalo Bills quarterback Josh Allen (17) embrace following the game at New Era Field.

-Josh Allen and Lamar Jackson entered professional football as 2018 NFL Draft choices.
-They both were selected in the first round of the event and have produced great careers to this point.
-Just a day ago, Allen (No. 3) and Jackson (No. 2) were ranked amongst the league’s best players.
+Josh Allen and Lamar Jackson entered professional football in 2018.
+They both were selected in the first round of the NFL Draft that year and have had great careers to this point.
+Vindication of their performances over the years came just a day ago when Allen (No. 3) and Jackson (No. 2) were ranked among the league’s best players.

-Allen’s edge in passing yards is counteracted somewhat by Jackson’s advantage on the ground.
-The Baltimore Ravens’ quarterbacks has 2,000 more rushing yards (6,173) than the Buffalo Bills’ passer (4,142).
-Overall, though, Allen has roughly 4,000 more total yards than Jackson in their respective careers.
+The Buffalo Bills star’s edge in passing yards is counteracted somewhat by Jackson’s strength on the ground.
+The Ravens star has 2,000 more rushing yards (6,173) than the Bills’ passer (4,142).
+Overall, though, Allen has roughly 4,000 more total yards than Jackson.

-Notably, Lamar Jackson’s 2024 season ended at the hands and legs of Josh Allen.
+Notably, Jackson’s 2024 season ended at the hands and legs of Allen.
 In last year’s AFC Divisional round, Allen bulldozed his way into the endzone twice.
-The three turnovers his defense forced — and an unfortunate drop on Baltimore’s game-tying two-point attempt – were the difference in a 27-25 Buffalo win.
+The three turnovers his defense forced, and an unfortunate drop on Baltimore’s game-tying two-point attempt, were the difference in Buffalo’s 27-25 win.

 • Lamar Jackson: 18/25 (68.0%), 254 passing yards, 2 TD, 1 INT; 6 carries, 39 yards; 1 FUM, 1 FL